acl-dev/acl/About.md

 - **Trigger service:** The model instance is mainly used to process the background service process of some scheduled tasks (similar to the system's crontab).

 # 2.5.
 Database module
+The unified database interface in Acl is designed to easily and safely operate thease well-known open source databases such as Mysql, Postgresq and SQLite.
+The SQL codec is designed to escape the charactors to avoid the DB SQL attacks.
+When users use Acl to write database applications, Acl will dynamically load the dynamic libraries of Mysql, Postgresql or SQLite.
+The advantage of dynamic loading is that users who don't need the database functionality don't care about it at all.

 # 2.6.
 Mime module